Everything You Should Put on Your Fashion Show Checklist

 8. Dress for the part

-No matter which gender you identify as, wear either straight, basic black or allow the designer to dress you to complement the event.
-At no other type of event is it more important for you to blend in, even if that means you’re standing out.
+No matter what gender you identify as, wear either basic black or allow the designer to dress you to complement the event.
+At no other type of event is it more critical for you to blend in, even if that means you’re standing out.
 Your support staff should be in understated black.
+This allows guests to focus on the fashions on display.
+And the people running the event should not be trying to outdo those fashions!

 9. Execute an outstanding event